mghalbi/mghalbi.github.io/_pages/cv.md

 I'm a Software Developer and Software Architect at Sorint.lab.

-I've experience in Java/JavaEE technologies and I've worked on designing and implementing software solutions in the fields of SQL Databases and E-Commerce SOA integrations.
+I've experience in Java/JavaEE technologies and I've worked on designing and implementing software solutions.

 I hold a Master's degree in Software Engineering from the University of Bergamo, IT.
-My final year project was an essay on the process of creating an ICT Startup.
+My final year project was an essay on the process of creating Scada based on web technology.

 # Work experience